hsyen78444/Protocol-67/README.md

 - A fine-tuned or baseline slang-to-English translation model.
 - A FastAPI backend.
-- A database-backed active learning loop.
+- Database-backed translation logs, feedback, and unknown-term review.
 - A React JS frontend.
 - Bonus-only optional integrations such as a Chrome extension or messaging helper.

+Active learning is not implemented in the current version.
+Feedback and unknown-term data are stored for review and future model improvement, but they do not automatically retrain or update the model.

 ## Current Data Pipeline

-The `data_pipeline/` folder prepares the dataset for training and active learning.
+The `data_pipeline/` folder prepares the dataset for training, review, and dictionary improvement.

 Important outputs: